Cross-Plattform and Portable

 Special mesh edit modes are supported (including a semi-automatic primitive shape extraction method, convex decomposition, mesh decimation, etc.)

-The RRS-1 interface specifications are fully implemented, and the Reflexxes Motion Library type II is fully supported.
+The RRS-1 interface specifications are fully implemented, the Reflexxes Motion Library and the Ruckig Online Trajectory Generator are fully supported.

 The scene composition is intuitively visualized in a scene hierarchy view, indicating object names, types, associated control scripts, loop closures, selection and visibility states, warnings, etc.